 [ 2.066875] usbcore: registered new interface driver snd-usb-audio

-You can stop at this point, if you don't see anything of above.
+You can stop at this point, if you don't see anything similar to above.

 4.1 Check alsamixer settings

 Some soundcard controls are set to 0 by default (e.g. Dragongfly onboard volume control - this has nothing to do with the application SW-volume control

 All listed audio interfaces are indexed, starting with 0 and continue with 1,2,3,4.